AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 a pointer that points to the beginning of the subset and the size of the subset.

-Users must also be aware that there is no automatic device synchronize, as these launches do not have to occur inside of an :cpp:`MFIter` loop.
-Add :cpp:`Gpu::Device::synchronize()` where necessary to ensure GPU and CPU resources to do alter the same data simultaneously.
+Users must be aware that there is no automatic device synchronize, as these launches do not have to occur inside of an :cpp:`MFIter` loop.
+Add :cpp:`Gpu::Device::synchronize()` where necessary to ensure GPU and CPU resources do not alter the same data simultaneously.
+Lack of automatic GPU stream incremenation is another consequence of being outside an :cpp:`MFIter` loop.
+Users must be aware that if this generic launch is inside a non-:cpp:`MFIter` loop all launches will be placed in the default stream, leading to a synchronous implementation of the launches.

 Kernel launch details
 ---------------------